PostHog/posthog.com/contents/blog/measuring-feature-success.md

 From the thinking and decision about building a feature comes the criteria for evaluating its success.

 Yakko decided to work on sampling because:
-1. Slow queries were causing frustrations
+1. Slow results on complex queries were causing frustrations for large customers.
+This ties to the objective of "[make PostHog performance frustration free for our 10 largest customers](/handbook/small-teams/product-analytics#objective-2-make-posthog-performance-frustration-free-for-our-10-largest-customers)."
-2. Sampling felt like an intuitive solution that could be implemented quickly
+2. Sampling felt like an simple solution that could be implemented quickly.
 3. Manually benchmarking the impact of 10% sampling on large customers' queries confirmed 3-10x improvements in speeds with only a 1-2% loss in accuracy.

 This showed that sampling was technically feasible and it was worth doing now.

-### 1. Build it and make sure it isn’t broken
+### 1. Build an MVP and test it's working as intended

 Once we decide to build a feature, the success evaluation can begin.
 We move fast and build the feature, review that it matches what we envisioned, and ship it behind a feature flag.
 The flag rolls out to a single developer to start.
 This helps them to check if it has the smallest bit of success in solving the problem in production.